Machriam/PlantMonitor/Readme.md

 <img style="height:300px" src="./Confluence/Gifs/IrFineAlignment.gif"/>

-Fine alignment of VIS- and IR-image for each plant individually
+Fine alignment of VIS- and IR-image for each plant individually.
+Fine alignments are used for all following photo trips, unless redefined in another trip.

 ### Create virtual photos of all plants
 <img style="height:300px" src="./Confluence/Gifs/VirtualImage.gif"/>